-Alternative 1: From Mauds Well, follow the HMA boundary - The fence would have the same impacts as the proposed action.
+Alternative 1: From Mauds Well, follow the HMA boundary - The proposed fence would have the same impacts as the proposed action.
 The impacts to the livestock operations and wild horses would differ.

-The area between the road and proposed fence could not readily be used by livestock since there is no water.
+The area between the road and proposed fence could not readily be used by livestock since there is not dependable water.
 The livestock would be fighting the fence to get to the water, causing increased maintenance.
 Mr. Delong was approached about putting an extension on his pipeline to put water in the HMA.
 Mr. Delong did not want to pursue this project.

-Wild horses would utilize the entire Kamma Mountains HMA, but would still not be able to make substantial use of the land between the road and proposed fence since water is lacking.
+Wild horses would utilize the entire Kamma Mountains HMA, but would still not be able to make substantial use of the land between the road and proposed fence since dependable water is lacking.
 There would be increased fence maintenance with wild horses attempting to get to the water.
 In addition, wild horses would be at greater risk of being hit by the haul trucks.

 Alternative 2, No Action - The fence would not be constructed.
 C-Punch would be required to place large numbers of cattle in this area.
-Placing that number of cattle in this portion of the allotment would increase the chances that cattle would drift over Imlay and Antelope Summits and through Poker Brown Gap toward Rye Patch Reservoir.
+Placing that number of cattle in this portion of the allotment could increase the chances that cattle would drift over Imlay and Antelope Summits and through Poker Brown Gap toward Rye Patch Reservoir.
 This would be a management problem for BLM, C-Punch and other operators.
 With C-Punch riding more there could still be a problem of livestock drifting out of the allotment.

 Wild horses would continue using the Antelope Range HA.
 BLM would continue with periodic wild horses removals.
 The monies used for these removals could be used elsewhere addressing pressing resource issues.
+No impacts to cultural resources or Native American sites would occur.